ncatlab/nlab-content/pages/7/2/5/2/2527/content.md

 +-- {: .standout}
 To the extent that the contents of this page are precise at all, they are speculative.
-As far as I know, nobody has formulated, much less proved, the logical consistency and independence results that would formally justify its claims.
+As far as I know, nobody has formulated, much less proved, the logical consistency and independence results that would justify its formal claims.

 If you are content with set-theoretic foundations for category theory, you may ignore the adjective 'strict' in 'strict category'; in 'strict functor' it basically means 'non-[[anafunctor|ana]]' (the usual default, but not necessarily the best concept).
 If you are content with set-theoretic foundations using the full strength of the global [[axiom of choice]], then you can even ignore the 'non-ana' bit.
 =--